DAM Knowledge

 As digital content production accelerates across industries, organizations are turning to Digital Asset Management (DAM) software to bring order and efficiency to their content operations.
 But while software provides the infrastructure, it’s the Digital Asset Manager—the person—who ensures the system delivers lasting value.

-A DAM solution enables an organization to better organize, store, and distribute digital assets, such as images, videos, audio files, documents, and other content.
+A digital asset management system enables an organization to better organize, store, and distribute digital assets, such as images, videos, audio files, documents, and other content.

 DAM software is becoming more widely used throughout a variety of industries and organizations.
 Some organizations employ a full-time digital asset manager due to the enormous amount of digital assets being created and used daily by businesses.